data-lessons/library-persistent-identifiers/_episodes/03-working-with-pids-epicclient.md

+---
-# Working with Persistent Identifiers - Hands-on
+title: "Working with Persistent Identifiers - EPIC API"
+teaching: 0
+exercises: 0
+questions:
+- "Key question"
+objectives:
+- "First objective."
+keypoints:
+- "First key point."
+---

 This lecture illustrates the use of PIDs, more specifically it shows how to employ [handles](handle.net) using the epicclient and [EPIC API](http://www.pidconsortium.eu/).

 ## Warming-up: Using PIDs
 Below  you find three different PIDs and their corresponding global resolver

 - Handle

     PID: 11304/cf8956a2-39d3-11e5-8a18-f31aa6f4d448